hazel-p/nix-config/README.md

 This will be my Steam Deck OLED, when I get round to changing the OS over to use Jovian rather than SteamOS.

 ## Layout
-I have stuck to a rigid file heriarchy for this repository, seperating NixOS files by purpose and scope.
+I have stuck to a set file heriarchy for this repository, seperating NixOS files by purpose and scope.
 - [hosts/](hosts/) - NixOS files defining the hardware each host has, as well as links to the software it should have.
 - [nixos/](nixos/) - NixOS files defining the system-level software that should be installed on each device.
 - [services/](services/) - NixOS files defining the services the servers will run.
 Kept seperate from nixos/ for extensibility.
-- [hazel-home/](hazel-home/) - home-manager files defining the user-level software and configurations used.
+- [hazel-home/](hazel-home/) - home-manager files defining my personal user-level software and configurations.

 ## Inspiration:
 - [NixOS Wiki](https://wiki.nixos.org)